M1 (Singaporean company): 2002–2009: IPO, ventures into 3G and broadband

 MobileOne had its IPO in December 2002 and began trading on the Singapore Exchange under the stock ticker symbol, MONE.
 In May 2004, M1 introduced POINT, a music recognition service.
 Later that year, MobileOne enlisted Taiwanese boy band, 5566, to promote the company's prepaid "M Card" in a series of ads.
 2004 also saw M1 partner with Google on an image search feature and begin push-to-talk trials with enterprise customers in Singapore.

 In February 2005, the company introduced prepaid cards that allowed for free incoming calls.
 It also launched its consumer 3G services, becoming the first Singapore-based operator to do so.
 In August 2005, SunShare Investments–a joint venture between Telekom Malaysia and Malaysia's government-run investment arm, Khazanah Nasional–acquired a 12.06% stake in M1 from Great Eastern Telecommunications (a separate joint venture with Cable & Wireless and PCCW as owners).
 With those shares, SunShare increased its ownership stake in M1 to 17.7%.
 By March 2006, SunShare's stake had grown again to 27.55%.

 In December 2006, MobileOne introduced Singapore's first 3.5G wireless broadband service.
 Known as M1 Broadband, the service used High Speed Downlink Packet Access (HSDPA) technology to achieve internet connection speeds of up to 3.6 Mbit/s.
 In April 2008, Telekom Malaysia (TM) demerged from one of its mobile and telecom divisions, Axiata.
 The M1 shares that TM held through its SunShare Investments arm were then diverted to Axiata.
 In August of that year, the company entered into the fixed broadband sector.
 M1 Fixed Broadband used StarHub Cable's existing open access network to connect its service.
 In January 2009, it was announced that Neil Montefiore would step down as CEO of MobileOne.
 CFO Karen Kooi was named acting CEO before being appointed to the position permanently in April 2009.

-In 2009, M1 began offering prepaid 3G broadband service and instituted a mobile handset rental programme called "Take3."
-In September 2009, M1 acquired Singaporean internet service provider, Qala, with the goal of entering the corporate fixed broadband market.
-The acquisition of Qala also allowed the company to begin offering ADSL broadband.
-It also launched a near-field communication NFC pilot programme in a partnership with Citibank and Visa.
-It also began offering prepaid 3G broadband service and instituted a mobile handset rental programme called "Take3."
+In 2009, M1 began offering prepaid 3G broadband service and instituted a mobile handset rental program called "Take3."
+It also launched a near-field communication NFC pilot program in a partnership with Citibank and Visa.
 In September 2009, M1 acquired Singaporean internet service provider, Qala, with the goal of entering the corporate fixed broadband market.
 The acquisition of Qala also allowed the company to begin offering ADSL broadband.